 • Shipping Worldwide.
 Free shipping within India FOR ORDER VALUE ABOVE INR 2,000.
-Free International shipping for order above INR 40000/USD 500
+Free International shipping for order above USD 120

 • COD Available ONLY IN INDIA